Taiheiyō Ferry

-The Taiheiyō Ferry (太平洋フェリー, Taiheiyō-Ferī) is a privately owned cruiseferry operator connecting Nagoya, Sendai, and Tomakomai in Japan.
+Taiheiyō Ferry (太平洋フェリー, Taiheiyō Ferī) is a privately owned Japanese cruiseferry operator connecting the cities of Nagoya, Sendai, and Tomakomai.
 It is a subsidiary of the Nagoya-based Meitetsu Group, a group of companies that focuses primarily on rail transport in the Chūkyō metropolitan area.

 History

-The Taiheiyō Ferry was first founded as the Taiheiyō Enkai Ferry (太平洋沿海フェリー, Pacific Coastal Ferry) in 1970, operating a line between Nagoya and Ōita City with the Arkas, with a stop at Nachikatsuura, Wakayama added in May 3rd, 1975.
-The current route between Nagoya, Sendai, and Tomakomai soon began in 1973.
+Taiheiyō Ferry was first founded as Taiheiyō Enkai Ferry (太平洋沿海フェリー, Pacific Coastal Ferry) in 1970, operating a line between Nagoya and Ōita City with the Arkas.
+A stop in Nachikatsuura, Wakayama was added on May 3, 1975.

+The current route between Nagoya, Sendai, and Tomakomai began in 1973.

 In 1982, the Meitetsu Group acquired the Taiheiyō Enkai Ferry and renamed it to its current name.

 Routes

-The Taiheiyō Ferry operates a single regular route between Nagoya, Sendai, and Tomakomai.
+Taiheiyō Ferry operates a single regular route between Nagoya, Sendai, and Tomakomai.
 Ships operate every day between Sendai and Tomakomai, and every other day between Nagoya and Sendai.
 Out of the three ships the company operates, only the Kiso and Ishikari stop at Nagoya.
 The company also operates seasonal routes to Ise Bay, Kōchi, Okinawa, and the Bonin Islands.

+The 1,330 km Nagoya–Sendai–Tomakomai route, running between Central Japan and Hokkaido, takes approximately 40 hours and is the longest domestic ferry route in Japan.

 Fleet

 Current fleet

-The Taiheiyō Ferry has operated a total of twelve ships, three of which are in operation: the Kiso, Ishikari, and Kitakami, which are named after the Kiso, Ishikari, and Kitakami rivers, respectively.
+Taiheiyō Ferry has operated a total of twelve ships, three of which are in operation: the Kiso, Ishikari, and Kitakami, which are named after the Kiso, Ishikari, and Kitakami rivers, respectively.
 The names are chosen to represent each region (Chūbu, Hokkaido, and Tōhoku) that the ferry serves.

-All ships can carry a certain number of cars as well as passengers.
-Additionally, all ships are equipped with dining rooms and rooms for lodging.
+All ships are equipped with dining rooms and rooms for lodging.